Last Friday, in a well-received and thoughtful White Board Friday at SEOmoz titled

-Regardless of whether pages are optimized on page for certain terms, the relevance for hypertext using certain terms can also help pages rank for those terms, even if the terms don’t appear upon the pages themselves.
+Regardless of whether pages are optimized on-page for certain terms, the relevance for hypertext using certain terms can also help pages rank for those terms, even if the terms don’t appear upon the pages themselves.
 It used to be that when you looked at the cached copy of a page in a search, it would tell you whether or not the page ranked for your query terms if the terms didn’t appear on the page.
 None of the cached versions of these pages tell us that, but it’s possible that Google no longer shares that information with us.

-For example, the page to download the Adobe Reader has ranked #1 for years for the term [click here] without having the phrase on the page (it does have the word “clicking,” but there are a lot of links on the Web pointing to the page that use the anchor text “click here”.
+For example, the page to download the Adobe Reader has ranked #1 for years for the term [click here] without having the phrase on the page (it does have the word “clicking,” but there are a lot of links on the Web pointing to the page that uses the anchor text “click here”.
 It’s presently at # 2 right now, but that’s still pretty impressive.

-The lack of Rand’s query terms on these pages in substantial ways, and the fact that they rank for the terms seems to be an argument that Anchor text relevance potentially could be as strong and powerful as ever, especially if there are a lot of links to those pages that use that anchor text.
+The lack of Rand’s query terms on these pages in substantial ways and the fact that they rank for the terms seems to be an argument that Anchor text relevance potentially could be as strong and powerful as ever, especially if there are a lot of links to those pages that use that anchor text.

-But let’s say that there aren’t, even though it wouldn’t be surprising at all if Thomasnet has some nice links to it from some high quality pages using the link text “manufacturing directory,” or the Consumer Reports page on Cell phone services was linked to with anchor text using the phrase “cell phone ratings,” or that the Open Site Explorer was linked to with the anchor text “back link analysis.”
+But let’s say that there aren’t, even though it wouldn’t be surprising at all if Thomasnet has some nice links to it from some high-quality pages using the link text “manufacturing directory,” or the Consumer Reports page on Cell phone services was linked to with anchor text using the phrase “cell phone ratings,” or that the Open Site Explorer was linked to with the anchor text “backlink analysis.”

-Rand’s presentation doesn’t tell us whether or not he did some kind of back link analysis (using OSE maybe) to see how many links are pointed at consumerreports or Thomasnet or the Open Site Explorer that might have included those terms in anchor text pointing to the pages.
+Rand’s presentation doesn’t tell us whether or not he did some kind of backlink analysis (using OSE may be) to see how many links are pointed at consumer reports or Thomasnet or the Open Site Explorer that might have included those terms in anchor text pointing to the pages.
 It would have helped answer the question in Rand’s presentation about whether anchor text is dead or not, but it might have helped change how we believe anchor text works if there weren’t a lot of links using those phrases pointing to those pages as well.

 Co-Citation or Co-Occurrence?

 Before we dig further into those though, the term Rand used to describe this phenomenon (co-citation) stirred up some cognitive dissonance in me.
 Things that co-cite cite things together.
 Here he’s not describing citations but rather whether or not terms tend to appear on the same pages.
-Citations don’t necessarily have to be links, and if you search through Google scholar, you’ll see lots of scientific documents that contain lots of footnotes and citations to other documents within them.
+Citations don’t necessarily have to be linked, and if you search through Google scholar, you’ll see lots of scientific documents that contain lots of footnotes and citations to other documents within them.
 PageRank could be easily said to be based upon those types of academic citations, and it has been many times.

-Jim Boykin called Co-Citation a potential ranking factor back in 2006, in his post Co Citation â€“ understanding how it effects your SEO, but he was talking about a very different concept, which has it’s roots in how different pages with similar content might be cited by third party sites, and the more frequently that kind of co-citation happens, the more similar the pages being linked to might be considered to be.
+Jim Boykin called Co-Citation a potential ranking factor back in 2006, in his post Co Citation â€“ understanding how it affects your SEO, but he was talking about a very different concept, which has its roots in how different pages with similar content might be cited by third party sites, and the more frequently that kind of co-citation happens, the more similar the pages being linked to might be considered to be.

 Rand does tell us that he has noticed that the ranking pages he pointed out, and the terms they ranked well for tend to co-occur frequently on the same pages.

-It does seem that Rand is referring to co-occurrence, and his mention of how words do co-occur on many of the same pages made me think of Google’s Phrase Based Indexing approach, which I’ll discuss in more detail a little later.
-Co-occurrence is an important part of Phrase Based Indexing, and how “related” some terms might be can be based upon it.
+It does seem that Rand is referring to co-occurrence, and his mention of how words do co-occur on many of the same pages made me think of Google’s Phrase-Based Indexing approach, which I’ll discuss in more detail a little later.
+Co-occurrence is an important part of Phrase-Based Indexing, and how “related” some terms might be can be based upon it.
 Perhaps Rand meant to use co-occurrence?